 Use the installation bash script which handles installation of everything other than MySQL and PHP.

 Here, we'll dig into the steps to install HelpSpot 4 from scratch.
 Here are the steps to install HelpSpot 4 from scratch:

-Windows users must use the provided HelpSpot installer, which installs all required software, including the new Sphinx search engine, and required PHP modules.
+Windows users must use the provided HelpSpot installer, which installs all required software and required PHP modules.

 Windows users have the following system requirements as of HelpSpot version 4: Requirements